Dr Anwar Gargash, diplomatic adviser to President Sheikh Mohamed. Antonie Robertson / The National

 Dr Gargash said Gulf states publicly and privately pushed for a diplomatic resolution between Washington and Tehran and played a key role in attempting to avoid a confrontation.
 "We did not support the choice of war," he said.
 "Regardless of our differences with Iran, we are neighbours and we chose the path of peace and dialogue because the region cannot afford more conflict."

-The UAE had said it would not allow its airspace or territory to be used to attack Iran.
-It also repeatedly called for de-escalation and dialogue to solve heightened tension between the US and Iran.
+The UAE had said it would not allow its airspace or territory to be used to attack Iran, repeatedly calling for de-escalation and dialogue to solve heightened tension between the US and Iran.
+Dr Gargash said Tehran breached a "gentlemen's agreement" between the countries, which implied no use of Gulf territories to launch attacks against Iran in return for non-aggression.